ICVL-BGU/Fragment-Style-Recognition/README.md

 # Recognizing Artistic Style of Archaeological Image Fragments Using Deep Style Extrapolation

-This repository contains all code for training and evaluating the models from our paper "Recognizing Artistic Style of Archaeological Image Fragments Using Deep Style Extrapolation", to be presented in HCII 2025.
+This repository contains all the code for training and evaluating the models from our paper "Recognizing Artistic Style of Archaeological Image Fragments Using Deep Style Extrapolation", to be presented at HCII 2025.

 ## Setup
 1. Clone this repository.